7 Best Email Tools With High Deliverability (2026)

 Sequenzy provides deliverability infrastructure designed for SaaS email.
 The platform handles authentication setup (SPF, DKIM, DMARC guidance), manages sending reputation, and separates transactional and marketing sending.
 This separation prevents marketing email complaints from affecting transactional delivery.

-For SaaS companies sending a mix of transactional email (receipts, notifications) and marketing email (campaigns, sequences), having built-in sender separation protects the emails that matter most.
+For SaaS companies sending a mix of transactional and marketing email, having built-in sender separation protects the emails that matter most.
+A marketing campaign that generates a few spam complaints won't affect the delivery of your password reset emails or payment receipts.

-Deliverability approach: Sender separation, authentication guidance, reputation management Best for: SaaS companies needing reliable delivery for transactional + marketing Pricing: From $29/month Pros: Sender separation built in, authentication setup, SaaS-focused Cons: Newer platform, smaller sending infrastructure than established providers
+Deliverability approach: Sender separation, guided authentication, reputation management, engagement monitoring Best for: SaaS companies needing reliable delivery for transactional + marketing Pricing: From $29/month Pros: Sender separation built in, authentication setup guidance, SaaS-focused, unified platform Cons: Newer platform, smaller sending infrastructure than established providers

 2. Postmark